ProotTheFoxCodes/Nightbot-stuff/README.md

 ## Plans for future commands
 * A command template that returns a value from a json file correspending to the key inputted in the command, which could be used for a wide variety of things.
   * Speedrunners could use it to have one command that allows chatters to get their PB in every category of the game they run.
-    * For example, `!pb TPEG` could return the streamer's Personal Best in True Pacifist Glitchless, a speedrun category from Undertale.
+    * For example, `!pb TPEG` could return the streamer's Personal Best in True Pacifist Ending Glitchless, a speedrun category from Undertale.
   * A streamer that's doing a subathon could set up this template so that chatters could have one command to find out the reward for any donation type
     * Example: `!reward cheer500` could return something like `Cheer 500 bits to add an hour to the timer, and have a chance of winning a free shirt (no purchase necessary)`
   * The most useful possibility for this could be to have one command to get a link for any social media the streamer has.
 You probably get the idea from the other examples x)